BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 This command will release the output in the folder: ```results/```

-## Step 8.6: How should be the master directory to run ChewBBACA
+## Step 8.6: A master directory to run ChewBBACA

 A master directory ```Analyze_genomes/``` containing the folders that are needed to run ChewBBACA with the 2653 cgMLST target genes was created as an example.
 This folder contains a directory called ```example_genomes/``` representing the folder of the genomes to be typed.
 The second folder is the ```example_schema_seed/``` representing the ```schema_seed/``` folder that must be downloaded.
 In addition to two “gene_targets.txt” files containing the 2653 target genes of cgMLST and the file "PA01.trn" which is the prodigal's trained file to recognize CDs.

 ## Step 9: Analyze the results

 The allelic profile of the typed genomes will be in the folder: ```results/results_alleles.tsv``` which is the output of the file released by the script above.
-Others output released by the above script will be in the folder ```results/```, as an example: RepeatedLoci.txt; logging_info.txt; results_contigsInfo.tsv and results_statistics.tsv.
+Other outputs will be in the folder ```results/```, as an example: RepeatedLoci.txt; logging_info.txt; results_contigsInfo.tsv and results_statistics.tsv.

-**Note**: After releasing the ```results/``` folder, analyze the file ```results/results_statistics.tsv.```contains the number of genes that were found with 100% identity in the analyzed genomes (EXC - alleles which have exact matches (100% DNA identity) with previously identified alleles). **With the proposed schema we consider that an isolate is considered typed through this schema when at least 95% of the targets are found in the genome of interest**.
+**Note**: With the ```results/``` folder, analyze the file ```results/results_statistics.tsv.```It contains the number of genes that were found with 100% identity in the analyzed genomes (EXC - alleles which have exact matches (100% DNA identity) with previously identified alleles). **With the proposed scheme we consider that an isolate is considered typed when at least 95% of the targets are found in its genome**.

 ## Step 10: Allele profile view by minimum spanning tree (MST)

 To view the allelic profile data of the typed genomes you need to access the output of the script present in the folder ```results/results_alleles.tsv```.
-It is possible in two ways the first is to download free software GrapeTree (version1.5.0) with parameters implemented in MSTree v2 ignoring missing values for the entire strain collection available in (https://github.com/achtman-lab/GrapeTree/releases) or through the software Phyloviz online.
+It is possible to do so in two ways: the first is to download the free software GrapeTree (version1.5.0) with parameters implemented in MSTree v2 ignoring missing values for the entire strain collection available in (https://github.com/achtman-lab/GrapeTree/releases) or through the software Phyloviz, online.